wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 .. note:: For some models, function keys are shared with line keys

-There's the following known limitations/issues with the provisioning of Snom phones in XiVO:
+There's the following known limitations/issues with the provisioning of Snom phones in Wazo:

 * If you are using Snom phones with :ref:`HA <high-availability>`, you should not assign multiple lines to the same device.